Rabbit Hemorrhagic Disease

 Where has RHDV2 been found?

 RHDV2 initially occurred in North American domestic rabbits in Vancouver, Canada (2018).
 The virus appeared later in 2020 in domestic rabbits in Arizona, Nevada, New Mexico, New York, Utah, and Texas.
 RHDV2 was first confirmed in wild black-tailed jackrabbits and cottontail rabbits in the United States in April 2020.
 As of June 2020, RHDV2 has been confirmed in wild populations in Arizona, California, Colorado, Nevada, New Mexico, Texas, and in 5 northern states of Mexico.
 The source of the recent RHDV2 outbreaks has not been identified.
+In 2021, RHDV2 was confirmed in a rabbit in South Dakota.

 How do I know if a rabbit has RHDV2?